How to Grow and Care for Nun Orchid (Phaius Orchid) Indoors

 Is Nun Orchid toxic?

 Phaius Orchids are non-toxic to both humans and pets.
-They are safe to grow indoors.
+They are safe for cats, dogs and other pets.

 Where to Buy

-If looking to add orchids to your collection, you may get them online from Etsy (Link to Etsy)
+If you are looking to add orchids to your collection, you may get them online from Etsy (Link to Etsy).

-Nun Orchid (Phaius Orchid) blooms in bright indirect light (filtered light), average warmth of 15-290C, humidity of 60-70% and moderately moist, fertile, well-drained, orchids potting soil coupled with regular feeding during the growing season.
+To care for Nun Orchid indoors, provide bright indirect light (filtered light), average warmth of 15-290C, humidity of 60-70% and moderately moist, fertile, well-drained potting soil coupled with regular feeding during the growing season.

-Phaius Orchid requires regular pruning to keep them neat as well as encourage flowering.
+Phaius Orchid care requires regular pruning to keep it neat as well as encourage flowering.
 Repotting is needed only when they become pot-bound or the soil becomes completely broken down.
 Keep reading for more on these growing conditions and how to achieve them.

 Nun Orchid, Phaius Orchid